jmcd73/aws-node-nsg/README.md

 Note in this image the `descriptionPrefix` has been set to SGEDIT when the script runs it will look for that in the description so it knows what it can delete and what it should leave untouched
 ![Example inbound rules](img/aws_inbound_rules.png)

+## What is missing
+Currently it will keep track of rules in the settings.js but if you remove the rule it won't go in and delete that rule.

+Todo: add a function to remove rules that have the descriptionPrefix but no corresponding rule in the settings.js